awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CreateDestination.md

 1. After the Kinesis stream is in the active state and you have created the IAM role, you can create the CloudWatch Logs destination\.

-   1. This step will not associate an access policy with your destination and is only the first step out of two that completes a destination creation\.
+   1. This step doesn't associate an access policy with your destination and is only the first step out of two that completes a destination creation\.
 Make a note of the **DestinationArn** that is returned in the payload:

       ```
       aws logs put-destination \